davebelais/me/docs/index.md

     environmental scientists, product developers, and sustainability
     professionals in assessing and mitigating Nike's environmental impacts
--   I implemented ELT and ETL data pipelines leveraging Databricks Delta Lake (Python, Spark, and Spark SQL), Snowflake (Snowflake SQL), and Amazon EMR (Python, Spark, HQL, and Spark SQL)—employing patterns using batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with equivalent legacy pipelines
+-   I implemented ELT and ETL data pipelines leveraging Databricks Delta Lake (Python, PySpark/Spark, and Spark SQL), Snowflake (Snowflake SQL), and Amazon EMR (Python, PySpark/Spark, HQL, and Spark SQL)—employing patterns using batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with equivalent legacy pipelines
 -   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, deployed using Terraform for infrastructure as code, to facilitate preemptive mitigation